socadk/design-practice-repository/introduction.md

 ## Overview and Quick Links

-DPR is organized around *artifacts*, *templates*, *activities* and *techniques* which are applied/performed/used by team members taking one or more software engineering *roles*:
+DPR is organized around *artifacts*, *templates*, *activities*, and *techniques* which are applied/performed/used by team members taking one or more software engineering *roles*:

 <img class="shadow-lg" height="70%" width="70%" src="./images/DPR-MetamodelMiro.png" alt="DPR Concepts (Domain Model)"/>